H9yzz/minegrief/README.md

 Phish connecting Minecraft players

-Self-spreading to other Minecraft servers using an extendable lateral movement module system.
+Self-spreading to other Minecraft servers using an extendable, module-based lateral movement system.
   - Crafty Controller Auth'd RCE - undisclosed, unpatched, intentional(?)
 Auth'd RCE in Crafty Controller, a panel for Minecraft server management (https://craftycontrol.com/).
 Check for default creds of admin:crafty or brute force.
   - SSH brute forcing - Classic SSH brute forcing, Minegrief will copy itself over SCP and execute itself if a login is successful